deftcon/Tetration-Virtual-Bootcamp/bootcamp/module_07-08/README.md

 # Cisco Tetration - Hands-On Lab

-## Module 07.08 -- Demo -- Segmentation - Policy Analysis - Windows App
+## Module 07.08  Segmentation - Policy Analysis - Windows App

 In this module we will perform Policy Analysis for the NopCommerce Windows application.
 We will analyze the ruleset that we tuned previously, learn how to filter out unnecessary flows from cluttering the Policy Analysis view, and also purposely create Escaped flows to gain insight into their cause and learn how to remediate them.